About Pathways Community Groups

 mpacnlatine@gmail.com

-Please reach out to the community coordinators listed below to express interest about joining the 2026-2027 Cohorts.
+Please reach out to the community coordinators listed above to express interest about joining the 2026-2027 Cohorts.

 We invite you to follow us on Instagram or join a MPA Collaborative to receive updates.
 You do not need to live within a MPA Collaborative’s geographical boundaries to be a member!